A Quick Guide to Order Picking Methods & Productivity

 Does your order picking productivity stack up against industry averages?

-When you are working on an order picking strategy, knowing the metrics for picking rates may be helpful.
+When you work on order picking strategies, knowing the metrics for picking rates may be helpful.
 Labor productivity is the key to any warehousing or order picking operation, since labor tends to be the largest single cost factor in these operations.
 It’s critical to understand production rates for processes that absorb labor hours, energy, money, and time.

 Labor productivity metrics can vary based on specific operations in a warehouse or shipping facility, including receiving, put-away, replenishment, picking, and shipping (these factors often affect each other, which can further complicate things).
 The labor rates presented here are based on a cross section of analysis projects performed by Carter & Burgess.
 They may not apply directly to your operation, but they are a good foundation for understanding how various technologies, processes, and how your operation might perform with a variety of picking methods.